 Online Originals: Coastal Plains Raceway becomes Goodyear All-American Speedway, honors local military

 JACKSONVILLE, N.C.
-(WNCT) Changes are underway to what is formerly known as the Coastal Plains Raceway.
-The Onslow County track now has a new name and a fresh look!
+(WNCT) — Changes are underway to what was formerly known as the Coastal Plains Raceway.
+The Onslow County track now has a new name and a fresh look.

-20-year veteran racer, Anthony Goodyear, and his wife Tonya, are taking over the 4/10 mile oval track, which is now known as the Goodyear All-American Speedway.
-The husband and wife duo, are well-known in the community for running the infield restaurant and bar at the Carteret County Speedway.
+Anthony Goodyear, a 20-year racer, and his wife Tonya, are taking over the 4/10-mile oval track, which is now known as the Goodyear All-American Speedway.
+The husband and wife duo are well-known in the community for running the infield restaurant and bar at the Carteret County Speedway.
 Now, they are working to bring racing to life in Jacksonville.

-“When this opportunity came up, we talked about it with the team and decided, let’s go for it!” said Anthony Goodyear, new owner of Goodyear All-American Speedway.
+“When this opportunity came up, we talked about it with the team and decided, let’s go for it,” said Anthony Goodyear.

-Goodyear says the track has a lot of potential for growth here in the east.
+Goodyear said the track has a lot of potential for growth here in Eastern North Carolina.
 His goal is to attract large regional touring series, along with other car shows and future concerts.
 Plans are also in the works to increase participation by implementing more affordable classes of racing.

 “I didn’t ever think in a million years that I would be promoting, owning a race track and being back this close to the racers back again,” Goodyear said.
 “We are fortunate enough to be here and thank God.
 You know, we are going to dig as hard as we can to get this place open and back to the level it needs to be.”